huangxiyao/casci/jenkins-docker/ReadMe.md

 ## Overview of the images

-This Git repository provides four Jenkins related images.
+This Git repository provides four Jenkins images.

 1. **Jenkins**